Trump’s threat to veto defense bill over social-media protections is heading to a showdown with Congress

 Trump also has not repeated his threat to veto the defense bill over the Confederate naming provision since the negotiations were completed.

 On Wednesday, copies of the compromise bill — without any repeal of Section 230 — began circulating among negotiators for their approval and signature.
-A senior Democratic aide said that House Speaker Nancy Pelosi (Calif.) was ready to put the legislation on the floor.
+A senior Democratic aide said House Speaker Nancy Pelosi (Calif.) was ready to put the legislation on the floor.

 That leaves Senate Majority Leader Mitch McConnell (R-Ky.) standing between the coalescing will of Congress and the temper of the outgoing president.